Kilcoole, Wicklow - 10th September 2017.

 Little Grebe, Kilcoole (picture: Bill Rea)

 A flock of Ringed Plovers, their white wing-bars prominent, flew along the beach, closely followed by a small flock of Dunlin that headed off across the railway line in to the marsh.
 Hanging out together were Lapwings with smaller numbers of Curlew, and as they took to the air, the Lapwing's slow flapping and dramatic appearance was one of the best sights we enjoyed.
 Other waders observed were Oystercatcher, Greenshank and Black-tailed Godwit.

 A one time Irish rarity that is happily recolonising much of the countryside is Buzzard and we saw six, including a group of five together.
 A lucky few among us managed views of a Sparrowhawk but it did not linger.
-Our third raptor on the outing, a Peregrine Falcon, was undoubtedly the highlight of the day.
+Our third raptor, a Peregrine Falcon, was undoubtedly the highlight of the day.
 It was first picked up by Niall Keogh high against the blue sky to the north of us.
 It gradually came closer until it soared more or less overhead, spooking everything in the process.
 Then it soared upwards to a few hundred feet before turning, pulling back its wings and plummeting downwards at lightning speed until it looked like it would surely hit the ground; then dramatically pulling out of the dive just twenty feet above it.
 The bird did not appear to be in pursuit of anything and certainly did not take any prey so maybe it was a training run?
 Regardless, it was one of the most exhilarating exhibitions we have ever encountered on a South Dublin outing.

 Northern Wheatear, Kilcoole Beach (picture: Gustavo Zoladz)

 Big numbers of Woodpigeons were roaming the fields and from time to time some Stock Doves joined them, when their smaller size and overall darker appearance helped pick them out.